visiting, working & staying

 Volunteering / Working

-We love you to join us for some time to help on the Quinta.
-Generally, visitors help for four hours a day on the current projects (you can see a list of these projects here).
+Villagers and volunteers are welcome to join us for some time to help on the Quinta.
+While staying on the land, “villagers” help for four hours a day on the current projects (you can see a list of these projects here).

 Of course, you don’t have to come to help on a specific project.
 There is lots of ‘regular” work going on at the Quinta, too.
 Regular work includes